nathanlarsen1/BackupUbuntuServerFull/README.md

 <h2>Description</h2>
-The project consists of an Bash script that performs a full backup of a volume on Ubuntu Linux to a backup drive.<br/>
+The project consists of an Bash script that performs a full backup of a volume on Ubuntu Linux to a backup drive.</br>
+There are several variables that must be changed in the script to suit your needs.
+The variables that need to be changed are the following:<br/><br/>

+EMAIL_ADDRESS: This is the email address used for backup notifications.<br/>
+SRC_DRIVE_NAME: This is the name of the drive that will be backed up.<br/>
+DEST_IMAGE_FILE: This is the destination directory for the backup.<br/>

 <h2>Language</h2>